 Feed intake should increase gradually during the first 4-5 days of lactation until the sow begins to consume 4-5 kg per day, after which it must be fed as needed (instinctive food intake) (Scheme 2).

-A good idea is to compile a feeding ration scale for lactating sows of different parities and litter sizes and have such a scale at hand for each sow in the farrowing room.
+A good idea is to compile a feeding ration scale for lactating sows of different parties and litter sizes and have such a scale at hand for each sow in the farrowing room.

 Scheme 2.
 The need for feed during lactation